jdw083/jdw083.github.io/Python/readme.md

 instructions are simple.
 Follow the steps on the screen since there are only two.

 1. Choose JSON tag export file.
-This should be the file Ignition gives you after exporting in JSON format.
+This should be the file Ignition gives you after exporting in JSON format.</br>
 2. Choose export location.
-This will be the location that the CSV conversion will be saved.
+This will be the location that the CSV conversion will be saved.</br>
   2.1.
 Choose whether you will be opening the file in MS Excel after it is completed.
-This will be set to YES as default.
+This will be set to YES as default.</br>

 -------------
 Usage